Trio Charged In $3 Million Burglary Of 50 Cent’s Bergen County Crib

 SEE: Fair Lawn Police Crash Home Invasion, Arrest 3

-Villalobos’s girlfriend also lives in the same neighborhood off Palisade Avenue as the building where the rapper kept the apartment, law enforcement sources told Daily Voice.
+Villalobos’s girlfriend also lives in the same neighborhood off Palisade Avenue as the building where the rapper kept the apartment overlooking Manhattan, law enforcement sources told Daily Voice.

 The night before he reported the break-in, Cliffside Park police recovered a vehicle in the area that had been reported stolen, Musella said.